 Board of Governors, editor of The ABTL Report, Association of Business Trial Lawyers of San Diego

 Member, American Bar Association

-Alumni interviewer, former adjunct professor, Northwestern Pritzker School of Law
+Alumni interviewer, alumni awards committee, Northwestern Pritzker School of Law

 Alumni interviewer, University of Pennsylvania

 Former adjunct professor, University of San Diego School of Law